In ScreenSteps there are admins and editor users.

 - Can moderate comments (yes/no): This simply controls whether or not they can moderate comments that are submitted.

-- One-offs only: If this setting is checked on then all other rights are removed.
-The editor will only be given permission to create and update one-offs.
-Every editor on your account can always create one-offs.
+- Uncategorized only: If this setting is checked on then all other rights are removed.
+The editor will only be given permission to create and update uncategorized articles.
+Every editor on your account can always create uncategorized articles.
 This setting is simply an easy way to prevent them from doing anything else.